infrasonar/linux-agent/README.md

 $ sudo chmod 664 /etc/systemd/system/infrasonar-linux-agent.service
 ```

-Using you favorite editor, add the content below to the file created
+**1. Using you favorite editor, add the content below to the file created:**

 ```
 [Unit]